CayeOficial/GriefersTrap/README.md

 # 🔨 - Requirements
 - A dedicated server or VPS with root access
-- Node.J v17 or higher
+- Node.JS v17 or higher
 - ipset and iptables installed on the system

 # 🛠 - Installation